Le Noirmont (mountain)

-Le Noirmont is a mountain of the Jura, located north of Saint-Cergue in the canton of Vaud.
+Le Noirmont (the black mountain) is a mountain of the Jura, located north of Saint-Cergue in the canton of Vaud.
 At 1,567 metres, it is the highest mountain between the Col de la Givrine and Mont Tendre.
 Although Le Noirmont is wholly in Switzerland, the border with France runs on the western base of the mountain.

 The closest localities are La Cure and Les Rousses.